maion308/js-tic-tac-toe-lab/README.md

 * Every click will alternate between being for Player 1 or Player 2.
 The visual feedback should indicate whose turn it is.
 * A cell should not be able to be replayed once marked.
 * Add a reset button that will clear the contents of the board.
+* After the necessary moves have been played, stop game and alert the winner if one player ends up winning with three in a row.
+    * Hint: Determine a set of winning combinations.
+Check those combinations on the board contents after every move.

 ## How to get started
 1. Construct a `index.html` to be your starting point on this